I am in the process of adding a more fluid listing of what capture my fancy and my focus.

-Here are a few web sites I like.
+For now, here are a few links from the past.
 Some are for inspiration, some are related to current projects, and some are invaluable to me as a writer.

 Try Living Your Dreams!
 The Simulator® will take you on a journey to the past, the present, and the future.

 Wild and ridiculously beautiful locomotion through any environment.
 Didn’t say it wouldn’t hurt.

 Jim Munroe and the no longer in existence Perpetual Motion Roadshow